IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 Furthermore, complications arise when the new language and the host language do not exactly agree on semantics or evaluation strategies.
 This disparity can lead to behaviors where the same code might act differently when compiled and executed in the host language versus the new language.
 It can also result in idioms that work well in the host language being inappropriate for the new language.
-For example, while guarded recursion is a useful idiom in Haskell, it is unsuitable for Plutus Tx due to its use of call-by-value evaluation.
+For example, while guarded recursion is a useful idiom in Haskell, it is unsuitable for Plutus Tx due to Plutus Tx's use of call-by-value evaluation.

 ## List of Existing Languages